feedm3/spring-boot-gwt/README.md

 The build tasks compiles all GWT related stuff and puts it into the `static` folder.

 ### Heroku

+To deploy this app to heroku use the __Deploy to Heroku__ Button on the top.

 Heroku uses the gradle `stage` task to build the project.
 Because Spring Boot puts everything we need into the jar file we only have to tell heroku to execute this jar file.